Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 How the Facebook Algorithm Works

-There’s no cut a dry answer to this one.
+There’s no cut-and-dry answer to this one.

-Like most algorithms, it’s inner workings are a closely guarded secret only the Facebook elite are privy to.
+Like most algorithms, its inner workings are a closely guarded secret only the Facebook elite are privy to.

 - Inventory (available content)